 The aim of this one-day event was to give school-aged children (primary and secondary) insight into and hands-on experience of psychological research.
 We showed how memory works and how social factors can affect our memory.
 The topics of the event and activities were suitable for all ages from 7 onwards.

 Example of activities

-Finally, we will draw on one problematic aspect of human’s sociability, namely our tendency to conform to a majority even though we might know better.
+Finally, we drew on one problematic aspect of human’s sociability, namely our tendency to conform to a majority even though we might know better.
 The pervasiveness of conformity has been a mainstay of psychological research.
-In this activity we demonstrate what factors might influence conformity, as well as some of the consequences of conformity on other behaviour and memory.
+In this activity we demonstrated what factors might influence conformity, as well as some of the consequences of conformity on other behaviour and memory.
 For example, are we more likely to agree with others when we have engaged in a coordination task before (for example, singing together)?
 And what effect does conformity have on subsequent behaviour, such as creativity, memory, or risk taking?

 The biographies of Psychology colleagues participating in this event are available on the University's staff webpages.

 - Dr Marina Wimmer, Lecturer in Psychology (www.plymouth.ac.uk/staff/marina-wimmer)